louis vuitton wants to whisk you away to japan for its cruise collection | read | i-D

-First Monaco and Palm Springs and then Rio de Janeiro last May, Louis Vuitton took us on a whirlwind trip across the globe for each of its cruise collections.
+Louis Vuitton has taken us on a whirlwind trip across the globe for each of its cruise collections: first Monaco and Palm Springs, then Rio de Janeiro last May.
 Now the iconic French brand has its sights set on the land of the rising sun, a move that seems most natural given the house's ties with Japan.
-In fact the connection dates back to the end of the 19th century: the mon (family crest) inspirations of the Monogram canvas; Louis Vuitton's first store in Tokyo which opened in 1978; and its many collaborations with contemporary artists such as Takashi Murakami, Yayoi Kusama, Rei Kawakubo and most recently Hiroshi Fujiwara.
-Where ever will they think of next?
+In fact the connection dates back to the end of the 19th century: the mon (family crest) inspirations of the Monogram canvas.
+Since then, Louis Vuitton has opened stores in Japan (the first, in Tokyo, sprung up in 1978), and has collaborated with countless Japanese visionaries: Takashi Murakami, Yayoi Kusama, Rei Kawakubo, and, most recently, Hiroshi Fujiwara.

 Text Tish Weinstock